chekprateek/Computer-Vision-to-LLM-101/README.md

 4. **Experiment with NLP Tasks**: Start with text classification or NER, which parallel image classification and object detection.
 Use datasets from Kaggle or Hugging Face.
 5. **Use Familiar Tools**: Adapt PyTorch/TensorFlow workflows for NLP tasks.
 6. **Explore Multimodal Models**: Models like CLIP or DALL·E combine vision and NLP, leveraging your existing skills.

-## Additional Resources

-- **Datasets**: Explore NLP datasets like GLUE, SQuAD, or Common Crawl (similar to ImageNet or COCO).
+7. **Datasets**: Explore NLP datasets like GLUE, SQuAD, or Common Crawl (similar to ImageNet or COCO).
-- **Communities**: Join NLP discussions on GitHub, Hugging Face forums for up-to-date insights.